Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The BMW X1 rates below average for reliability, according to extended warranty data provided to The Car Expert by our commercial partner, MotorEasy.
+As of October 2024, the BMW X1 has a poor reliability record, according to extended warranty data provided to The Car Expert by our commercial partner, MotorEasy.

-Worth watching out for are gearbox issues.
-These make up a small fraction of faults, according to the data provided, and are expensive with an average repair cost of close to than £6,000.
+It’s worth watching out for gearbox issues.
+These are not uncommon and are eye-wateringly expensive with an average repair cost of close to £4,000.

 Awards